awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

-While there MAY still be plaintext left to encrypt, this operation MUST either wait for more plaintext to become available, wait for the caller to indicate an end to the plaintext, or to perform encryption on the available plaintext to construct frames which make up the message body.
+While there MAY still be plaintext left to encrypt, this operation MUST either wait for more plaintext to become available, wait for an end to the plaintext to be indicated, or to perform encryption on the available plaintext to construct frames which make up the message body.